LeaderPortfolio

 The Full Dossier

-Samuel Yin, also known as Yin Yen-Liang, was born in Taipei, Taiwan, on August 16, 1950.
-He holds a Bachelor of Arts/Science from Chinese Culture University, a Master of Business Administration from National Taiwan University, and a Ph.D. from National Chengchi University.
-His early life in Taiwan laid the foundation for his future success.
+Samuel Yen-Liang Yin was born in Taipei, Taiwan, on August 16, 1950.
+He comes from waishengren parents.
+He demonstrated a strong commitment to education early in life.
+He earned a Bachelor of Arts/Science from Chinese Culture University.
+Yin then obtained a Master of Business Administration from National Taiwan University in 1982, and subsequently, a Ph.D. in Business Administration from National Chengchi University in 1988.

 Rise to Success